temporalio/temporal-polyglot/README.md

 docker compose up
 ```

+Note: The sample apps in different languages should be started in
+the shown order.
+They should be started within 3 minutes from each other.
+You can set different Workflow execution timeouts to change this if you wish.

 2) Start the Node sample:
 ```shell script
 cd app-node
 npm install
 npm start
 ```

+"npm install" does not have to be run each time, only when changes are made.

 3) Start the PHP sample:
 ```shell script